growth-astro/growth-school-2020/README.md

 *************************************************
 ### Introduction

 These Python notebooks were developed by the GROWTH (Global Relay of Observatories Watching Transients Happen) international collaboration in astronomy for the GROWTH school series.
-The notebooks you have just downloaded were used during the GROWTH online school held on Aug 16-18, 2020.
+The notebooks you have just downloaded were used during the GROWTH online school held on August 16-18, 2020.

 Each Python notebooks is accompanied by an introductory lecture given by experts in the field of  time-domain astronomy and observational followup to astrophysical transients.
 Each lecture and its Python notebook form a “module”.
 There are a total of twelve such "modules"  that were presented at the GROWTH school in 2020.